just214/frothy/README.md

 ## Getting Started

-Disclaimer: This is a new project and has not been thoroughly tested.
+Please Read: This is a new project and has not been thoroughly tested.
 At the moment, it is not recommended to use this library in production.
 If you'd like to help get it there, your contributions would be greatly appreciated!

 In order to use this component, you will need to have the `firebase` and `styled-components` npm packages installed.

-`npm i firebase styled-components` or `yarn add firebase styled-components`
+`npm i frothy firebase styled-components` or `yarn add frothy firebase styled-components`

 You will also need to have Firebase configured for your React project.
 This process is simple (and free).
 Here is a rough overview of the process: